Clinical UM Guideline

 05/11/2023

-Medical Policy & Technology Assessment Committee (MPTAC) review.
+MPTAC review.
 Revised Clinical Indications section to remove references to “life-limiting comorbidities.”

 Corrected spelling error in MN criteria.